Microscopy of mitotic errors in a tumor cell Discovering tumor vulnerabilities

 The Genome Function, Stability and Nuclear Organization in Cancer Laboratory at Mayo Clinic, led by Dr. Rodriguez-Bravo, studies cell and molecular biology mechanisms of genome organization and stability regulation in cancer.
 The lab has a special interest in transcription and genome integrity dysregulation in hormone-driven cancers such as prostate cancer.

-Dr. Rodriguez-Bravo's research team is investigating the functional role of nuclear pore complex components called nucleoporins, as well as chromosomal instability causes and consequences in cancer.
-Her primary goal is to uncover fundamental molecular mechanisms to determine future therapeutic opportunities.
-Using prostate cancer as a model, her group applies a multidisciplinary approach involving genome editing and single-cell high-resolution microscopy, along with biochemical, transcriptomic, epigenetic and computational analysis to decipher novel molecules and mechanisms.
-Researchers in the lab use different types of experimental models including cells, preclinical patient-derived models and patient tumor tissue samples covering different stages of the disease.
+Using prostate cancer as a model, Dr. Rodriguez-Bravo's group applies a multidisciplinary approach involving genome editing and single-cell high-resolution microscopy, along with biochemical, transcriptomic, epigenetic and computational analysis to decipher novel molecules and mechanisms.
+Researchers in the lab use different types of experimental models, including cells, preclinical patient-derived models and patient tumor tissue samples covering different stages of the disease.

 Dr. Rodriguez-Bravo works very closely with colleagues in Mayo Clinic's Department of Urology, sharing the common goal of discovery and innovation to unveil new therapeutic interventions for genitourinary malignancies.